ACC Veterans Services: education benefits

 - Contextual observation at ACC veterans fair, "From Humvee to ACC", held at the Riverside campus

-- To gain understanding of how other Central Texas institutes of high learning support student veterans, I studied what resources they offered online and interviewed their veteran students
+- To gain understanding of how other Central Texas institutes of high learning support student veterans, I studied what resources they offered online

 We learned that veterans navigate a very complex system that can be comprised of a combination of school, state, scholarships, grants and federal education benefits.
 Additionally, they must keep up with not only their school schedule, but additional deadlines via the entities offering education benefits.
 Missing a deadline can mean a student does not receive their benefits.